Breadcrumbs

 Will my benefits continue while on leave?

 Yes, your benefits will continue while on leave.
 You are entitled to four weeks of paid vacation per year.
 Vacation entitlement accrues while on Pregnancy/Parental Leave such that a resident returning from a one-year Pregnancy/Parental Leave is entitled to four weeks of paid vacation in addition to the regular four-week allotment.
-For more information on Vacation entitlement, please check section 2.d. of PGME's Guidelines for Residency Leaves of Absence and Training Waivers.
+For more information on Vacation entitlement, please check section 2.d. of PGME's Guidelines for Residency Leaves.

 How much notice do I need to give before going on Pregnancy/Parental Leave?